 We encourage you to collect local history through community conversations.
-Encouraging community members to talk about what changes they have seen over their lifetime or through their vocation can be a powerful way to get people talking.
-Often, those who may not be willing to talk about climate change for any reason might be willing to share their stories of change.
-Calling it stories of change lowers defenses and leads to rich discussions where everyone can be heard.
+Encouraging community members to talk about what changes they have seen in their lifetime living in the community or their vocation can be powerful ways to get people talking.
+Often, those who may not be willing to talk about climate change for any reason might be willing to share their stories of change.Calling it stories of change lowers defenses and leads to rich discussions where everyone can be heard.